Updated: May 26

 I thought of conquered people traumatized by invasion, colonialism, unbalanced partnerships that result in the same outcomes.
 Invaders telling them that we came in and beat you, took what you owned, called you names like slum dog, savage, nigger and _______.
 They said, we own you, we made you servants and slaves.
 We became rich from your treasures.
 We canceled the culture of indigenous people and nullified their attempts to strike back or escape.

 Conquered people not fully accepted by invaders will experience trauma through generations.
 So long in fact, that they are internally changed and partner in making white supreme.
 They want whitening, not the color but the essence, the prize.
 Their hue may be acceptable and loved by them but overcoming it is a lifelong task.
 That is the debt of trauma, and it changes DNA without notice.

 Trauma is accepting when children must be taught to survive their T for a lifetime.
 They must learn that different from ‘betters’ means being used by them.
-The traditional groups and now the new, see the T and tell you, like their predecessors told Native Americans, that they are entitled to the land to enrich themselves using other's inheritance.
-They call them names and label resisters as dividers.
+By the traditional groups and now the new, who see the T and tell you, like their predecessors told Native Americans, that they are entitled to your land and resources to enrich themselves by taking other's inheritance.
+They call them names and label resisters, dividers.

 ADOS (American descendants of slavery) are traumatized people who feel fear when police pull them over.
 When they desperately need the job and are qualified, then doubt they will be hired.
 When they meet a new person and wonder if they are racist.
 When people look through or pass them and dismiss them as invisible.
 This in their only homeland.
 Trauma is more than academic, it is painfully experienced.
 It can nullify resistance.
 Trauma, the quiet killer felt but not defined, yet kills bodies as well as dreams.